Stephen627/roguelike-hero-dungeon/README.md

 - Items to boost the stats of the heroes
   - An item will apply to an individual hero not all of them
 - Earn a random item at the end of a stage and earn money by defeating enemies
-- Shop to spawn at the end of each stage where you can buy items from a selection
+- Player gets a choice of what item they are rewarded with next at the end of the stage
+  - The player will get the option to choose a shop as part of these
 - Heroes will have 5 unique moves
   - General split of moves, although some heroes will be different
     - 3 that are focused around damage